-A series of template tracer lists, taken from published configurations, are also provided:
+A series of template tracer lists, taken from published configurations, are also provided as part of the muffingen release, and are as described below:

-TRACERCONFIG.ABIOTIC.txt
+• TRACERCONFIG.ABIOTIC.txt

 This is rather trivially ... the same as in the base-config templates and defines an ocean (and atmosphere) with no biogeochemical tracers, just T and S in the ocean.